 Don’t attempt to conquer the whole world at once

 Enterprise mobility can mean different things to different companies, and the business owner must take the pulse of their own business to determine what works for them.
 So don’t be swayed by market hype and idle chat at conferences, which might set you down a path a fellow company with entirely different demographics and operational structure has taken.

 Start small and focus on what your business needs.
 If your employees need email and telephony on the go, with perhaps some social network interaction, this does not constitute an immediate need for full IT consumerisation and a tsunami of tablets arriving at the front gates.
 A more prudent mobility strategy is to look at the introduction of regular smartphones, be that Android, iPhone or Blackberry devices.
 This doesn’t preclude the introduction of tablet and VoIP technology at a later stage, but ensures that it is introduced for the right reasons.

-Sort the wheat from the chaff.
+Sort the wheat from the chaff

 Mobility technology has generally been accepted as at least a necessary evil, and there has been an influx into the market of ‘mobility solutions’ since.
-Each week the technology blogosphere and IT media scene produces stories of yet another new company in ‘Cloud & mobility’ services.
+Each week the technology blogosphere and IT media scene produces stories of yet another new company in ‘Cloud and mobility’ services.
 In an environment that moves this fast, you need to do your homework and inform yourself about your options.
-Don't be easily persuaded by claims of the latest and greatest wrapped in flash marketing.
+Don’t be easily persuaded by claims of the latest and greatest wrapped in flash marketing.